The Logistics of Caring

 The state-of-the-art interactive program uses classroom instruction and virtual driving simulators to teach safe driving "code" or habits used by all UPS drivers.
 Our goal is to prepare these 13-18 year old students, who have had little to no exposure to driving, for the real roads where distractions run rampant.

+In 2016, Road Code® Teen Safe Driving Program was expanded to Mexico and expanded to include the United Arab Emirates in 2017.
 Part of the funds allocated to road safety grants in 2015 were used to expand UPS Road Code® in the UK, Germany, Canada, and China, where the program reaches university students.
-Expansion efforts are underway in Mexico in 2016.
 A grant was also given to the Asia Injury Prevention Foundation to support the Helmets for Kids program in Vietnam, Thailand, and Cambodia.

 UPS supports the UN Decade of Action for Road Safety in an effort to help reduce global road fatalities.
 Our financial support helps provide road safety education to fleet and emergency drivers in developing nations.